FSB publishes 2022 G-SIB list21 November 2022

 +41 61 280 8486

-The Financial Stability Board (FSB) today published the 2021 list of global systemically important banks (G-SIBs) using end-2020 data and an assessment methodology designed by the Basel Committee on Banking Supervision (BCBS).
+The Financial Stability Board (FSB) today published the 2022 list of global systemically important banks (G-SIBs) using end-2021 data and applying for the first time the revised assessment methodology published in 2018 by the Basel Committee on Banking Supervision (BCBS).1

 FSB member authorities apply the following requirements to G-SIBs:

 Higher capital buffer: The G-SIBs are allocated to buckets corresponding to higher capital buffers that they are required to hold by national authorities in accordance with international standards.
-Compared with the 2020 list, three banks have moved to a higher bucket: JP Morgan Chase has moved from bucket 3 to bucket 4, BNP Paribas has moved from bucket 2 to bucket 3 and Goldman Sachs has moved from bucket 1 to bucket 2.
+Compared with the 2021 list, one bank moved to a higher bucket (Bank of America has moved from bucket 2 to bucket 3) and two banks have moved to a lower bucket (China Construction Bank moves from bucket 2 to bucket 1 and BNP Paribas moves from bucket 3 to bucket 2).

 Total Loss-Absorbing Capacity (TLAC): G-SIBs are required to meet the TLAC standard, alongside the regulatory capital requirements set out in the Basel III framework.
-The TLAC standard began being phased in from 1 January 2019 for G-SIBs identified in the 2015 list that continued to be designated as G-SIBs.
+The TLAC standard began being phased in from 1 January 2019.

 Resolvability: These include group-wide resolution planning and regular resolvability assessments.
 The resolvability of each G-SIB is also reviewed in a high-level FSB Resolvability Assessment Process (RAP) by senior regulators within the firms’ Crisis Management Groups.

 Higher supervisory expectations: These include supervisory expectations for risk management functions, risk data aggregation capabilities, risk governance and internal controls.